 As we said before, this is the least recommended route to travel to Machu Picchu from our point of view.
 After making this trip, few say it was worth it and recommend it to future travelers.
 But if it is your second or third time traveling to Machu Picchu, maybe you can try this route too.

-The train tickets for Hidroelectrica – Aguas Calientes are purchased at the same Hidroelectrica station or the Wanchaq Cusco station.
+The Hidroelectrica – Aguas Calientes train tickets are purchased at the same Hidroelectrica station or the Wanchaq Cusco station.

-The journey to Machu Picchu by train line is truly an experience of a lifetime; it is incredible, unique, and epic, as much as you can imagine.
+The journey to Machu Picchu from Cusco by train line is truly an experience of a lifetime.
 At the beginning of the trip, first of all, there are the stunning landscapes of the Andean highlands, with snow-capped peaks to delight the eye, and from then on, valleys and jungle brows and the phenomenal Urubamba River will appear.
-You will be able to appreciate this landscape of nature, local culture, and others from the comfort of exclusive trains with large panoramic windows.
-The train trip to Machu Picchu is the primary way to get there and is the most recommended option.
+You can appreciate this landscape of nature, local culture, and others from the comfort of exclusive trains with large panoramic windows.
+The train trip to Machu Picchu is the most recommended option and the primary way to get there.

 Currently, two railway companies are providing service to Machu Picchu, with daily departures from the different stations along the way.